 Income & Asset Limits for Eligibility

 There are different Medicaid long-term care programs for which Kansas seniors may be eligible.
 These programs have slightly different financial and medical (functional) eligibility requirements, as well as varying benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Kansas offers several pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – this is an entitlement (anyone who is eligible will receive assistance) program & is provided only in nursing home facilities.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – These are not entitlement programs; There are a limited number of participant slots and wait lists may exist.
 Intended to delay the need for nursing home admissions, services are provided at home, adult day care, an adult foster care home, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled (ABD) – This is an entitlement program; Anyone who meets the requirements will receive benefits.
 Limited long-term care services, such as personal care assistance or adult day care, may be available.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Kansas Medicaid program.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Kansas Medicaid program.
 Alternatively, it might be helpful to take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Kansas.
 More.